MPhil in Latin American Studies

 Course aims and objectives

-The course provides students with a general understanding of the international politics of Latin America over the course of the last decades.
+The course provides students with a general understanding of the international politics of Latin America from 1945 onwards, and particularly since the end of the Cold War.
 Students will develop an understanding of the major theories of international relations and learn to use these theoretical frameworks to systematically analyze international politics and events across the region.
 Students will also become proficient in studying theoretical frameworks self-sufficiently together with the search and collection of empirical evidence underpinning their analysis and argumentation.

 Course description